cloudflare/playwright/README.md

 # Workers version of Playwright

 This repo is an experimental work-in-progress fork of [Playwright](https://playwright.dev/) that has been modified to be compatible with Cloudflare Workers and [Browser Rendering](https://developers.cloudflare.com/browser-rendering/).

-We are working on developer documentation on installing and using this package and will update this page soon.
+For installation and usage instructions specific to this fork, see our [Developer Documentation](./packages/playwright-cloudflare/README.md).

 Original README follows: